hwkerr/volley-app/README.md

     - currently just text links; could use bootstrap
 - Add responsive banners (or similar indicator) on a successful database action (save or delete) - already added loading spinner
 - Improve visuals on PlayerTool and EventTool
+- on all react-bootstrap imports, improve performance
+    - low-perf: import { x } from 'react-bootstrap';
+    - high-perf: import x from 'react-bootstrap/x';

 - Host on GitHub Pages